Hawa-Evakali/Search/README.md

 * Enter a github username using a form.
 * Submit the form and see descriptions of other peoples repositories.
 * Delete a form with repositories.
+* See the number of upvotes and number of downvotes for each repository.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.